The information below is subject to change. Sign up to receive email updates and review the most current information.

 Will my institution have access to both platforms simultaneously?

 No. The existing content URLs will redirect to the new platform at launch.
 This redirect process takes a short period of time to complete.
-Once that has happened, you will be unable to access the old platform.
+The current site will be down February 16 and no content will be available until the new platform is live on February 17.

 Will the URLs change?
 When will they be available?

 Yes, the URLs for all publications will change.
 All URLs on the retired platform will redirect to the new platform.
 The current "Title Crosswalk" includes new journal-level URLs and will be updated with book and proceedings-level URLs when that information has been finalized.
-We are also working with library service and discovery vendors to ask that the URLs in their knowledge bases be updated well in advance of launch.
+We are also working with library service and discovery vendors to ask that the URLs in their knowledge-bases be updated for launch.

 Will I be able to test the new site prior to launch?